SageNA/reui/README.md

-ReUI is a refactoring/restructing/rewrite of iUI.
-It's purpose is to create a UI library that is compatible out of the box, for the most part, with iUI, and that is less intrusive that iUI.
+ReUI is a refactoring / rewrite of the iUI mobile UI framework, with a few additional features thrown in for good measure.

-ReUI does not try to make any assumptions as to how your application functions.
-It is more of a "transition" library than a full fledged application framework.
+The goal of ReUI was to create a UI framework that is compatible, out of the box, with iUI based markup and styles, and one that is less "strict" with how you want your application to function.
+ReUI is more of a pure UI / navigation framework rather than a full fledged application framework.

 ReUI also includes some additional functionality:

-* flip effect for transitions
+* a flip transition effect
-* vertical transitions
+* full support for vertical transitions
-* ability to define the effect/direction of the transition per page
+* ability to define the effect and direction of the transition per page
 * ability to show a page, without it being tracked in history

 Currently ReUI is theme-compatible with iUI and includes the default iUI theme.